zitkat/understanding-neurons/README.md

 3. You're good to go!

 ## Enviroment
-Ready-to-go singularity image is in data folder.
+Ready-to-go singularity image is in data folder, alternatively the corresponding defintion file is `lucent_torch_21.03-py3.def`.
 Use `requirements.txt` only when setting up python virtual enviroment.

 ## TODO in infrastructure and visualization
 - effectively render multiple neurons from different layers